Alluxio/alluxio/docs/en/compute/Spark.md

 $ integration/checker/bin/alluxio-checker.sh spark spark://sparkMaster:7077
 ```

-This command will report potential problems that might prevent you from running Spark on Alluxio.
+This command will report potential problems that might prevent you from running
+Spark on Alluxio.

 You can use `-h` to display helpful information about the command.

 ### Incorrect Data Locality Level of Spark Tasks

-If Spark task locality is `ANY` while it should be `NODE_LOCAL`, it is probably because Alluxio and
+If Spark task locality is `ANY` while it should be `NODE_LOCAL`, it is probably
-Spark use different network address representations, maybe one of them uses hostname while
+because Alluxio and Spark use different network address representations, maybe
-another uses IP address.
+one of them uses hostname while another uses IP address.
-Refer to JIRA ticket [SPARK-10149](https://issues.apache.org/jira/browse/SPARK-10149) for more details,
+Refer to JIRA ticket [SPARK-10149](https://issues.apache.org/jira/browse/SPARK-10149)
-where you can find solutions from the Spark community.
+for more details, where you can find solutions from the Spark community.

-Note: Alluxio workers use hostnames to represent network addresses to be consistent with HDFS.
+Note: Alluxio workers use hostnames to represent network addresses to be
+consistent with HDFS.
 There is a workaround when launching Spark to achieve data locality.
-Users can explicitly specify hostnames by using the following script offered in Spark.
+Users can explicitly specify hostnames by using the following script offered in
+Spark.
-Start Spark Worker in each slave node with slave-hostname:
+Start the Spark Worker in each slave node with slave-hostname:

 ```console
 $ ${SPARK_HOME}/sbin/start-slave.sh -h <slave-hostname> <spark master uri>